raaavanan/raaavanan/README.md

 - 👋 Hi, I’m @raaavanan
 - 👀 I’m interested in a lot of things(scatter brain).
-- 🌱 I’m currently learning AI/ML
+- 🌱 I’m currently learning to be better at a lot of things.

 <!---
 raaavanan/raaavanan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.